JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 Properties whose values are strings are written as files on disk.
 Properties whose values are objects represent a directory.

-For example, a block that generates a `.github/CODE_OF_CONDUCT.md` file:
+For example, this Block that generates a `.github/CODE_OF_CONDUCT.md` file:

 ```ts
 import { base } from "../base";